 - Not customisable – can’t be painted or altered.

-Garden Shed FAQs
+Small Garden Shed FAQs

 There are a few rules than come into play when talking about shed placement.
 Firstly, if your shed is over 2.5 m tall it can’t be positioned less than 2 m from your property boundary.
 Additionally, sheds, extensions, outbuildings etc. can’t take up more than 50% of the land that was originally surrounding your house.